 The Tex-Mex version of migas—scrambled eggs cooked with chili peppers, onion, and tortilla chips, then served on tortillas with hot sauce—is a hangover killer, but even if you haven't overindulged, it's still a killer breakfast option.

-- 16 corn tortillas, 8 cut into 1 1/2– by 3/4-inch strips (see note), 8 left whole and warmed in a dry hot skillet just before serving
+16 corn tortillas, 8 cut into 1 1/2– by 3/4-inch strips (see notes), 8 left whole and warmed in a dry hot skillet just before serving

-- 2 serrano chilies or 1 jalapeño, stemmed and finely chopped
+2 serrano chiles or 1 jalapeño, stemmed and finely chopped

 In a large bowl, whisk eggs with 2 generous pinches of salt and set aside.
 In a medium bowl, toss tomato with a generous pinch of salt, then transfer tomatoes to a strainer and set over bowl to drain.

 In a medium saucepan, heat about 2 inches of oil to 350°F (180°C).
 Add tortilla strips and cook, agitating and flipping them constantly with a wire mesh spider, until bubbles slow to a trickle and chips are pale golden brown, about 2 minutes.
 Transfer to a paper towel–lined plate, season with salt, and set aside (see note).